 Can you hear that?
-Water lapping at boats, sails flapping in the breeze and excitement building across the trust for our Think Big residentials with the UK Sailing Association (UKSA)!
+Water lapping at boats, sails flapping in the breeze and excitement building across the trust for our Think Big residentials with the UK Sailing Academy (UKSA)!

 This year, E-ACT’s Year 5 pupils are embarking upon an amazing adventure.
 Starting at the end of April, every single one of our Year 5 pupils from all 16 of our primary academies will take part in UKSA’s residential water sports programme on the Isle of Wight, without charge to their families.